Oğuzhan Ercan

 changed LLaVa with share-captioner for preventing hallucinations.

-to utilize KV compression effectively while mitigating the risk of losing crucial information.
+us to utilize KV compression effectively while mitigating the risk of losing crucial information.
 They utilize group convolutions with a stride of 2 for local aggregation of

 keys and values as compression function.
 They design a specialized convolution kernel initialization “Conv Avg Init” that utilizes group convolution and initializes the